ceph/ceph/doc/dev/developer_guide/index.rst

 --log-ps-output             logs ps output; might be useful while debugging --teardown                  tears Ceph cluster down after test(s) has finished
                             runnng
+--kclient                   use the kernel cephfs client instead of FUSE

+.. note:: If using the FUSE client, ensure that the fuse package is installed
+          and enabled on the system and that ``user_allow_other`` is added to ``/etc/fuse.conf``.

+.. note:: If using the kernel client, the user must have the ability to run
+          commands with passwordless sudo access.
+A failure on the kernel client may crash the host, so it's recommended to use this functionality within a virtual machine.

 Internal working of vstart_runner.py -
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^